geniuswebtools/genius-ksdk/docs/README.md

 > [!IMPORTANT]
-> This class is not maintained by Keap, and is an independent project.
+> This class is not associated or maintained by Keap, and is an independent project.

 # Genius KSDK
 This class is designed to work with the Keap REST API using a Personal Access